SparebankenVest/azure-key-vault-to-kubernetes/README.md

 |                     | AZURE_USERNAME  | The username to sign in with.
 |                     | AZURE_PASSWORD  | The password to sign in with. |

+**Note: These env variables are sensitive and should be stored in a Kubernetes `Secret` resource, then referenced by [Using Secrets as Environment Variables](https://kubernetes.io/docs/concepts/configuration/secret/#using-secrets-as-environment-variables).**

+See official MS documentation for more details on how environment base authentication works for Azure: https://docs.microsoft.com/en-us/go/azure/azure-sdk-go-authorization#use-environment-based-authentication

 ## Authorization

-The account configured under Authentication will need `get` permissions to the object types (secret, certificate and key) in Azure Key Vault to synchronize with Kubernetes.
+No matter which authentication option is used, the authenticated account will need `get` permissions to the different object types in Azure Key Vault.

-**Note: It's only possible to control access on the top level of Azure Key Vault, not per object/resource.
-The recommedation is therefore to have a dedicated Key Vault per cluster.**
+**Note: It's only possible to control access at the top level of Azure Key Vault, not per object/resource.
+The recommendation is therefore to have a dedicated Key Vault per cluster.**

 Access is controlled through Azure Key Vault policies and can be configured through Azure CLI like this: